socotecio/django-socio-grpc/docs/features/grpc-action.rst

 ``message_name_constructor``
 ============================

-This argument allow you to customize the proto message names generated when no ``request_name`` and/or ``response_name`` are specified.
-It expect a class with specific method and behavior and it's instance is passed as arguments in the :ref:`generation plugin mechanisme <proto-generation-plugins>`.
+This argument allows you to customize the proto message names generated when no ``request_name`` and/or ``response_name`` are specified.
+It expect a class with specific method and behavior and its instance is passed as arguments in the :ref:`generation plugin mechanism <proto-generation-plugins>`.
 For more information, please read :ref:`the specified documentation <proto-generation-message-name-constructor>`.

 Defaulting to the :ref:`DEFAULT_MESSAGE_NAME_CONSTRUCTOR setting <settings-default-message-name-constructor>`